dgkanatsios/CKAD-exercises/b.multi_container_pods.md

 kubectl exec -it busybox -c busybox2 -- /bin/sh
 ls
 exit

+# or you can do the above with just an one-liner
+kubectl exec -it busybox -c busybox2 -- ls

 # you can do some cleanup
 kubectl delete po busybox
 ```